Podcast Equipment

 DSLRs have an internal microphone but those microphones often don’t offer the best sound quality, hence the reason why most podcasters eventually seek out an external microphone to use in conjunction with their DSLR camera.

 Using a DSLR microphone alongside your camera means that you don’t have to sacrifice high-quality audio for the sake of your camera.
-Audio recording is automatic whenever you have a DSLR microphone attached to your camera.
+Sound recording is automatic whenever you have a DSLR microphone attached to your camera.

 Different Types of External Microphones